Your Cart

 What should you eat 30 minutes to one hour after a workout?
 Here are some examples of healthy post-exercise meals:

-Muscle-Building Smoothie: Combine a serving of Bone Broth Protein (such as chocolate or vanilla flavor ) with banana, spinach, almond milk and flax seeds.
+Muscle-Building Smoothie: Combine a serving of Whey Protein (vanilla bean or milk chocolate) or Bone Broth Protein (such as chocolate or vanilla flavor ) with banana, spinach, almond milk and flax seeds.
 In place of Bone Broth Protein, you can also use Multi Collagen Protein Joint + Mobility that has a vanilla flavor.

-Recovery Shake: Add a serving of Multi Collagen Protein Recovery to a blender with berries and coconut milk.
-You can also enjoy this product all on its own mixed into water or another liquid, or combined with Organic Supergreens for extra antioxidant support.
+Recovery Shake: Add a serving of Multi Collagen Protein Recovery to a blender with berries and almond milk.
+You can also enjoy this product all on its own mixed into water or another liquid, or combined with Organic Supergreens (maybe choose berry flavor) for extra antioxidant support.

 Protein Oats: Add your favorite protein powder or yogurt and fruit to 100 percent rolled oats, then top with nuts and seeds.